monmima/node-and-sql-aide-memoire-by-monmima/README.md

 3. the folder containing the .run file can be found at /opt/lampp/
 4. go to localhost/dashboard/
 5. or go to localhost/phpmyadmin
+6. create a database and then import the database content into it if needs be ***(you cannot create a database directly from a file you want to import)***

 Apparently, the path can be a bit different from one Linux distro to the other.